wms/li3_ruckusing_migrations/README.md

         /path/to/li3_app$ li3 migration db:migrate

-  The above will run using the connection set by DEFAULT_ENV.
-To run the migration using a different app connection, specify ``ENV``:
+  The above will run using the current Lithium environment and connection named 'default'.
+To specify an alternative enviroment and/or connection, use the ``--env`` and/or ``--connection`` arguments:

-        /path/to/li3_app$ li3 migration db:migrate ENV=your-connection
+        /path/to/li3_app$ li3 migration db:migrate --env=production --connection=another_database

 [0]:http://lithify.me/
 [1]:https://github.com/nashape/ruckusing-migrations